 It's Autumn.
 Pumpkins glow in golden fields.
 Shorter days, crisp mornings signal winter's approach.

 Can the holidays be far behind?

-Use Autumn's brisk and breezy days to conquer deep-cleaning chores for a clean and comfortable winter home, and wrap up summer's outdoor areas.
+Use Autumn's brisk and breezy days to conquer deep-cleaning chores for a clean and comfortable winter home, and to wrap up summer's outdoor lifestyle.